 Additionally, if a brewery opts to enter multiple locations, only the location indicated as the brewery entering a specific beer may promote any medal win for that beer.
-In other words, if Chad's Brewing Inc. enters 2 breweries, Chad's Big Bad Brewing Company and Chad's Brewpub, and Chad's Brewpub wins a gold medal with their IPA, only Chad's Brewpub may claim that medal and promote that medal win.
-Chad's Big Bad Brewing Company may not promote this medal win, even if they carry or produce that same beer.
+In other words, if Chad's Brewing Inc. enters two breweries, Chad's Big Bad Brewing Company and Chad's Brewpub, and Chad's Brewpub wins a gold medal with its IPA, only Chad's Brewpub may claim that medal and promote that medal win.
+Chad's Big Bad Brewing Company may not promote this medal win, even if they carry or produce that same beer at their location.

-MAXIMUM NUMBER OF BEERS ALLOWED AT THE FESTIVAL
+GROUP LOCATION/CORPORATE COMPETITION ENTRIES

-In instances where a brewing group owns multiple stores that brew the same core brands across multiple locations, these brands may be entered under a single unit "corporate" entry, in which any medals earned for these beers may be attributed to all locations under that group that offer that beer.
-In addition, these groups may also enter individual locations with the unique beers that those locations brew in the competition, with any wins from those beers being attributed only to the brewery they were entered under.
-Again, the overall maximum for the group may not exceed twenty (20) entries.
+In instances where a brewing group owns multiple stores that brew the same core brands across multiple locations, the overarching company may choose to enter a select group of brands, adhering to the four or five beer cap in place for all other breweries in the GABF.
+These brands may be entered under a single unit "corporate" entry in the preferred name of the company; any medals earned for these beers may be attributed to all locations under that group.

+In addition to these entries, groups may also enter individual locations separately in the competition with their own unique entries; any wins from those beers will be attributed only to the brewery location under which they were entered.

+Again, the maximum number of beer entries for the overall group may not exceed twenty (20), and the number of entries per individual brewery may not exceed the stated "entry per brewery" cap.

-In the event the number of competition entries allowed per brewery are 4 or less, each brewery with a festival booth may pour up to 5 festival beers at their booth.
-No brewery may exceed five beers at their booth
+In the event the number of competition entries allowed per brewery are four or fewer, each brewery with a festival booth may pour up to five festival beers at their booth.
+No brewery may exceed five beers at their booth.